woodstr/msc-thesis/README.md

 1. Optimize for center of grid
 2. Optimize for spacing of grid
 3. Optimize for angle of grid
-   - Other three 90 degree angles checked again to seee if they have lower costs <-- may remove this in future
+   - (may remove this in future) Other three 90 degree angles checked again to seee if they have lower costs
 4. Optimize for all parameters at once

 Below table shows how the optimization looks at each step.